How to Make Curry Fries: An Irish-Inspired Snack

 - Deep-fry the fries until slightly golden brown.

 - Remove fries from the oil.
-Let it rest for couple of minutes.
+Let them rest for a couple of minutes.

 - Set the deep fryer again.
 For the second time around, fry the fries until golden brown.

 - Once cooked, remove the fries from the oil.
-Season it with salt.
+Season them with salt.

-- Start to assemble the fries.
-Lay all fries on a plate.
-Top it with the curry ketchup, onion, and mayonnaise.
+- Start to assemble the fries: Lay all the fries on a plate.
+Top them with the curry ketchup, onion, and mayonnaise.

 Tips and Techniques

 - For a stronger curry flavor, add more curry powder.

 - Cooking the fries twice makes them crunchier.

 - Adjust the amount of curry ketchup, onion, and mayonnaise, per your preference.